nikolasaratlija/project-SWE-for-CySec-machine-translation/README.md

 └── README.md
 ```

 The project uses a microservice architecture orchestrated by Docker Compose.
-While the services run inside Docker containers, we will also set up a local Python virtual environment for IDE integration, linting, and code completion.

 ## 1. Prerequisites